-Attendance varies across racial and ethnic groups and across income levels

-We observe differences in chronic absenteeism when we evaluate students by ethnicity and economic status.
+groups and across income levels We observe differences in chronic absenteeism when we evaluate students by ethnicity and economic status.
 Students from lower-income families have higher rates of chronic absenteeism for all ethnic groups.
 Graph 2 shows that the share of students who are chronically absent varies by both ethnicity and economic status.

-Asian students stand out with dramatically lower rates of chronic absenteeism for both low-income and higher income students.
-American Indian/ Alaskan Native students have much higher rates of chronic absenteeism across both income groups.
+Asian students stand out with dramatically lower rates of chronic absenteeism for both low-income and higher Graph 2: Percent Chronically Absent by Ethnicity and Economic Status

+- Low Income - Not Low Income income students.
+American Indian/ Alaska Native students have much higher rates of chronic absenteeism across both income groups.
 The gaps by economic status across racial and ethnic groups are relatively large, averaging about ten percentage points.
-The exceptions are for Asian students (2.4)

-percentage points) and Hispanic students (3.9 percentage points).

-Male students have fewer instances of chronic absenteeism than female students in high school
+The exceptions are for Asian students (2.4 percentage points) and Hispanic students (3.9 percentage points).
+Male students have fewer instances of chronic absenteeism than female students in high school Attendance rates by gender do not vary much in the early grades, but the trend changes in Middle School.